lareza-farhan-wanaghi/jenkins-dind-python-app/README.md

 ### Jenkinsfile

-The **'Jenkinsfile'** sets up a CI/CD pipeline consisting of four stages.
+The **'Jenkinsfile'** sets up a CI/CD pipeline consisting of four stages as shown below.

 ![Alt Text](./jenkins.png)